 from 11:30 a.m. to 12:30 p.m., Monday through Friday.

 Senior Center Meals

 Take-out meals, prepared by the Senior Center kitchen staff, are available for $3, Monday through Friday with curbside pick-up.
 Those who wish to purchase a meal should call the Senior Center at 562-6435 in the morning between 8:30 and 10 a.m. and provide a name and phone number.
 Their meal will be available for a curbside pick-up near the Senior Center front patio between the hours of 11 and 12:00 NOON that day.

 Please note that meals will be cooked but will have to be heated at home. **Please enter the Senior Center parking lot via Murphy Circle, which is the entrance farthest from the Senior Center building, for meal pick-up.

 For all in Need:

 The Westfield Food Pantry is periodically offering grab-an-go dinners for individuals and families in need.
 They are communicating primarily through their webpage at: www.facebook.com/Westfield-Food-Pantry-510416725651902/

-The Westfield Soup Kitchen, at 101 Meadow Street, is providing limited grab-and go meals Sunday-Friday each week from 5:00 pm – 5:45 pm.
+The Westfield Soup Kitchen, at 101 Meadow & White Streets, is providing on meal per person, no charge, Sunday-Friday each week from 5:00 pm – 5:45 pm.
 Appropriate social distancing will be practiced and expected.
 The organization is accepting monetary donations at its mailing address, Our Community Table, PO Box 2017, Westfield, MA 01086.